ucsd-cse8a-ss22024/ucsd-cse8a-ss22024.github.io/src/week3/index.md

 As usual, we publish these ahead of time, but they aren't guaranteed to be final until the start of lab on Monday.

-### Part 1 – Visual Studio Code Remote SSH
-work in progress...

-### Part 2 – Setting up SSH Keys for Easy Access, and Two New Commands
+### Part 1 – Setting up SSH Keys for Easy Access, and Two New Commands

 With the setup we've used so far this quarter, each time you log in to your course-specific account, you have to type the password.
 You might have noticed